r3nor/mullvad-tailscale/README.md

 4. Inspect and edit the script:

-> Change the top variable to fit your system.
-Inspect the code, tweak if you want.
+You should change the `SCRIPT_DIR` variable to point to the folder where the `mullvad.rules` file is located.

+You can also modify the `EXCLUDED_COUNTRY_CODES` if you want to exclude any countries from the VPN connection (don't connect to these countries).
+If you don't want to exclude any CC set this variable to `'(0)'`.
+If you want to add more, just follow the pattern.

 ```bash
 nano mtc